JuliaEarth/GeoStats.jl/README.md

 If you are a developer and your solver is not listed above, please open a pull request and we will be happy to review and add it to the list.
-Please check the developer guide in the GeoStats.jl documentation for instructions on how to write your own solvers.
+Please check the developer guide in the documentation below for instructions on how to write your own solvers.

 ## Documentation